gpontanar/Static-Airline-Booking-System/README.md

         - Revision with the Techinical Specifications Document narrowing the features down to 6 key features for the Airline Booking System.
         - Revisions with layout and designs in Figma

+  - 10 Mar 2025:
+        - Revision with the front-end images.
+        - Revisions with layout and designs in Figma